-At the Law Office of Jeffrey D. Fulton in California, we know that your work is a vital part of your life.
+At the Fulton Law Corporation in California, we know that your work is a vital part of your life.
 Nevertheless, your workplace itself may some place you wish you did not have to go.
 Such is true if you face any type of discrimination while there, including that of age discrimination.

 As the Equal Employment Opportunity Commission explains, the Age Discrimination in Employment Act forbids your employer and your co-employees hired to work there to discriminate against you if you are 40 years old or older.
 Your protection extends to all aspects of your relationship with your employer, including as any of the following: